zawzaww/aosp-android/README.md

 - You can use this PureAOSP repository if you need AOSP Android Platform Sources.

-## How To Build Pure Android System Image
+## How To Compile Pure Android System Image from SourceCode
-To get started with PureAOSP sources to build Android System image, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading#installing-repo).
+To get started with PureAOSP sources to build system image, you'll need to get familiar with [Git and Repo](https://source.android.com/setup/build/downloading#installing-repo).

-To initialize your local repository using the PureAOSP trees to build System image:
+To initialize your local repository using the PureAOSP trees to build system image:
 ```bash
    repo init -u https://github.com/zawzaww/pure-aospandroid.git -b android-9.0.0
 ```